sashaveloz/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-# Python - Hello, World
+# Python - If, Else, Loops, and Functions
 ### '0x01.
 Python - if/else, loops, functions' proyect about conditions, loops and functions.

 This are the learning objectives for the final of the same: